Information about processing of personal data

 Transfer your personal data to another party (data portability)

-If we process your personal data on the grounds of an agreement or consent, you have the right to receive the personal data that you yourself have provided to us.
-Where technically feasible, you also have the right to have the personal data transmitted to another party.
+If we process your personal data based on an agreement or consent, you have the right to receive the personal data that you yourself have provided to us.
+Where technically feasible, you also have the right to have such data transmitted to another party.

 If we process your personal data based on consent, you can withdraw your consent at any time.
 We will then not further continue the consent based personal data processing.